startwind/forrest/readme.md

 ```shell
 forrest file WordPress.zip
 ```
-Show all commands that are connected to a `zip` file or the `WordPress-zip` file.
+Show all commands that are connected to a `zip` file or the `WordPress.zip` file.
 This would for example show the unzip command archives.

 ## How to support